wisdmlabs/edwiser-bridge/edwiser-bridge/readme.txt

 <a href = "https://edwiser.org/bridge/extensions/single-sign-on/">Single Sign On for Edwiser Bridge</a>

+**Selective Synchronization for Edwiser Bridge**

+Selectively synchronize Moodle courses or courses belonging to a particular category using the Selective Syncronization extension for Edwiser Bridge.

+<a href = "https://edwiser.org/bridge/extensions/selective-synchronization/">Selective Synchronization for Edwiser Bridge</a>

  ==  Installation  ==

  = Minimum Requirements =
-* WordPress 3.9 or higher
+* WordPress 4.0 or higher
 * Moodle 2.9 or higher

  =  Automatic Installation  =